janosgyerik/writing-markdown-well/README.md

     Document
     ========

+It stands out loud and clear, easily visible.

 ### Sub-headings (right below top-level)

-These are multiple equivalent ways to write a 2nd-level heading:
+These are multiple equivalent ways to write a level-2 heading:

     Section     Section     Section     ## Section  ##Section
     -           ---         --------